US to deport undocumented immigrant acquitted in Kate Steinle death

 The case sparked a fierce debate over sanctuary cities, and forced San Francisco officials to defend its policy.
 President Donald Trump invoked the case in decrying sanctuary cities and promoting the construction of the border wall.

-A sanctuary city refers to jurisdictions that have policies designed to limit cooperation with or involvement in federal immigration enforcement actions
+A sanctuary city has policies designed to limit its cooperation with federal officials on immigration enforcement.

 "San Francisco's policy of refusing to honor ICE detainers is a blatant threat to public safety and undermines the rule of law," Tom Homan, deputy director of ICE, said in a statement.

-"This tragedy could have been prevented if San Francisco had simply turned the alien over to ICE, as we requested, instead of releasing him back onto the streets.

-Homan said ICE plans to take custody of Zarate and "ultimately remove him from the country," but it's unclear whether it'll be before or after he serves his sentence.
+Homan said ICE plans to take custody of Garcia Zarate and "ultimately remove him from the country."
+It's unclear whether it'll be before or after he serves his sentence.

 Trump called the verdict "disgraceful" while Attorney General Jeff Sessions said San Francisco's status as a sanctuary city was largely to blame for what happened.